My video review:

 I. Wireless Performance

-The last test I did was connecting them to my smartphone that is Bluetooth 5.0 and aptX-HD compatible.
+The last test I did was connecting them to my smartphone that is Bluetooth 5.0 and aptX-LL compatible.
 I was not surprised to hear a much clearer presentation, the sound was wider spread around me, muddiness effect disappeared and actually I could hear an additional layer of detail and separation.

 In the past 3 weeks some of my favorite bands released new singles and albums so I had a lot to do in my vacation.
 Tidal Hi-Fi came to the rescue as I could listen to those albums the moment they were released.